DaniDell/Back-Trama-B-App/README.md

 - `GET /users/:id`: Gets user information by ID.
 - `GET /users`: Gets all users.
 - `DELETE /users/delete/:id`: Deletes a user by ID.
-- `POST /users/login`: Give access to registered users.
+- `POST /users/login`: Allows registered users to log in and obtain an authentication token.

 ### Measures Routes